An Account

 In Development

 An Account documents an Illinois DCFS case from May 2019 to May 2024.
-Although it showcases different aspects of the state apparatus, this series is primarily a character-driven domestic drama centered on the adverse impact this case has on the parents, Luis Ramírez and Avery Lopez.
+Although it showcases different aspects of the state apparatus, this work is primarily a character-driven domestic drama centered on the adverse impact this case has on the parents, Luis Ramírez and Avery Lopez.

 MAIN CHARACTERS